raph-abdul/yo.go-api-skeleton/README.md

-# yo.go-api-skeleton: Golang API Ready-To-Use with Docker integration
+# yo.go-api-skeleton: Golang API ready-to-use with DOCKER integration.
+INCLUDES USER AUTHENTICATION 🤯

 > Ready-to-use API starter project for building REST APIs with `Golang and Echo framework`.
 This project provides a
 > foundation demonstrating a layered architecture and integration with common tools and technologies.